nickheyer/GithGuard/README.md

 GithGuard creates a timestamped backup in a temporary location before launching the game.
 It then compresses the backup and stores it in the specified backup directory.
 Old backups are automatically cleaned up, keeping only the most recent backups as specified by the `-m` parameter.

+## Restore

+GithGuard can also restore your Baldur's Gate 3 save data from a specified backup file.
+If no backup file is specified, it defaults to the most recent backup in the backup directory (if a backup directory is provided).
+The restored save data can optionally be followed by launching the game executable.

 ## Script Details

 ### Functions